 Mean time to repair

 The MTTR metric concerns the time it takes for your service team to find the issue and solve it, and it helps you understand how successful you are at handling unexpected breakdowns.
 MTTR considers the time that passes between the moment that the problem occurs and the time when you can use the asset again.
 You can calculate MTTR by dividing the total hours spent on one asset’s upkeep by the number of its completed repairs: MTTR = total maintenance hours/number of repairs.
 This metric can indicate that an item needs to be replaced instead of wasting hours on repairs, saving you money.
-It can also be helpful to understand if any equipment had scheduled maintenance prior to the failure, as this is a clear indication that your maintenance process is flawed.
+It can also be helpful to understand if any equipment had scheduled maintenance before the failure, as this is a clear indication that your maintenance process is flawed.
 The purpose of scheduled maintenance is to fix minor problems and prevent breakdowns and downtime.
 If you experience unexpected problems despite regular maintenance, you should investigate the cause of the problems.

 Mean time between failures